Scroll Top

 The Challenge incorporates 4 disciplines – art, writing, informatics, and science.
 These disciplines are further broken down into individual and/or group challenges open to various grade levels.

-The Challenge starts on October 6th, 2023 (registration must be completed by November 30th, 2023) and concludes on March 31st, 2024.
-Awards will be announced on Earth Day, April 22nd, 2024 (may be subject to change).
+The Challenge starts on October 10th, 2024 (registration must be completed by November 30th, 2024) and concludes on March 31st, 2025.
+Awards will be announced at the end of Earth Month, April 30th, 2024 (may be subject to change).
 Each

 individual/group challenge will be judged within grade categories.
 Grades are separated by the following breakdown: